HPEDevCom/redfishdocs/docs/redfishClients/python-redfish-library/examples.md

 ### Example of the Boot Object

-The folowing JSON output can be obtained first by noting the *systems_members_response* on line 42 above.
+The following JSON output can be obtained first by noting the *systems_members_response* on line 42 above.

 ```python
 else: